JHN373737/AnytimeEmailSend/README.md

 # Python project that allows automatic sending of email from Gmail drafts at any given time.
-# Ex: email written and saved to drafts at 2pm.
-Can later be sent at 7 pm automatically.
+# Ex: Email is written and saved to Drafts at 2pm.
+By running this program the user can pick any time after 2pm, and the email will be sent automatically at that time.